 The tough-guy boxer with a tender heart who became one of television's most beloved sitcom dads on 'Who's the Boss?'

-Tony Danza's career is a classic American tale of muscle and charm.
-He first fought his way into the public eye literally, as a professional boxer with a winning record.
-That pugilistic swagger landed him his breakout role as the cabbie Tony Banta on 'Taxi,' a character whose dreams of boxing glory mirrored Danza's own past.
-But it was his role as Tony Micelli, a former baseball player turned live-in housekeeper on 'Who's the Boss?,' that made him a household name.
-For eight seasons, Danza perfected a unique blend of macho sensitivity, playing a blue-collar single father who redefined masculinity on prime time.
-His career never strayed far from that persona—the lovable, sometimes bumbling everyman.
-He took it to Broadway, to daytime talk shows bearing his name, and even back into a classroom for a reality series where he taught high school English, proving his appeal was rooted in an authentic, gruff warmth.
+Tony Danza first fought his way into the public eye as a professional boxer with a winning record.
+Born in 1951, that pugilistic swagger landed him his breakout role as cabbie Tony Banta on 'Taxi,' a character whose boxing dreams mirrored Danza's past.
+His role as Tony Micelli, a former baseball player turned live-in housekeeper on 'Who's the Boss?,' ran for eight seasons.
+Danza perfected a blend of macho sensitivity, playing a blue-collar single father who redefined masculinity on prime time.
+He took that persona to Broadway, daytime talk shows bearing his name, and even a reality series where he taught high school English, proving his appeal rooted in authentic, gruff warmth.

 1946–1964